sandrios/sandrios-firebase-chat/README.md

  *  @chatId {string} ID of the chat channel
  */

- 5. Function: 'createChannel'
+ Function: 'createChannel'
  /**
  *  Create a new Chat Channel
- *  Can only be accessed by only authorized Firebase Users.
+ *  Can only be accessed by only authorized Firebase UserCollection.
  *
- *  @name {string} Name of the channel
+ *  @param {string} name Name of the channel
- *  @type {string} Type of channel ("direct", "group") */
+ *  @param {string} type Type of channel ("direct", "group")
+ *  @param {string} private Boolean flag to indicate if this is protected group or public chat channel
+ *  @param {User[]} users List of User {displayName, uid, type} to be added to the channel */

- 6. Function: 'addMember'
+ Function: 'renameChannel'
 /**
+ *  Rename a existing Group Chat Channel
+ *  Can only be accessed by only authorized Firebase UserCollection.
+ *
+ *  @param {string} name Name of the channel
+ *  @param {string} chatId ID of the channel to be renamed */

+ Function: 'addMember'
+ /**
  *  Add Member to chat channel
  *  Can only be accessed by only authorized Firebase Users.
  *
  *  @chatId {string} ID of the channel to which user should be added */

- 7. Function: 'removeMember'
+Function: 'addMembers'
  /**
+ *  Add Members to chat channel
+ *  Can only be accessed by only authorized Firebase UserCollection.
+ *
+ *  @param {string} chatId ID of the channel to which user should be added
+ *  @param {User[]} users List of User {displayName, uid, type} to be added to the channel */

+ Function: 'removeMember'
+ /**
  *  Remove Member from chat channel
- *  Can only be accessed by only authorized Firebase Users.
+ *  Can only be accessed by only authorized Firebase UserCollection.
  *
- *  @chatId {string} ID of the channel from which user should be removed */
+ *  @param {string} chatId ID of the channel from which user should be removed
+ *  @param {string} userId ID of the user to be removed */

+ Function: 'sendThreadMessage'
+ /**
+ *  Send Thread Message
+ *  Can only be accessed by only authorized Firebase UserCollection.
+ *
+ *  This will send push notifications to every user present in the channel *
+ *  @param {string} chatId ID of the chat channel
+ *  @param {string} messageId ID of the chat message which thread needs to nest to
+ *  @param {string} threadId ID of the new thread that needs to be started.
+This has been added to keep
+ *                           it unique in case there only needs to be one unique thread per user.
+ *  @param {string} type Type of message ("text", "image", "video")
+ *  @param {string} content Payload based on the type of message */

+ Function: 'markReadMessageForMember'
+/**
+ *  Set message in the chat channel as read for the user
+ *  Can only be accessed by only authorized Firebase UserCollection.
+ *
+ *  @param {string} chatId ID of the chat channel
+ *  @param {string} messageId ID of the message
+ */

+Function: 'deactivateChannel'
+/**
+ *  Deactivate a existing Group Chat Channel
+ *  Can only be accessed by only authorized Firebase UserCollection.
+ *
+ *  @param {string} chatId ID of the channel to be deactivated */
 ```